Ask the Experts: Pneumococcal: Recommendations for Adults

 View All Video Questions

-Under the new recommendations, adults who have ever had at least one dose of PPSV23 do not need another dose of PPSV23 after turning 65.
-They should receive one dose of any of the 3 recommended vaccine options: PCV15, PCV20, or PCV21.
+CDC recommends that adults who have ever had at least one dose of PPSV23 do not need another dose of PPSV23.
+They should receive one dose of any of the 3 recommended vaccine options: PCV15, PCV20, or PCV21, at least one year after their PPSV23 dose.

 The patient should be vaccinated at least 2 weeks before the splenectomy, if feasible.
 If not, vaccinate as soon as possible.
 Depending upon products available, he has three options: